Nifedipine: Other

 Raynaud's phenomenon is often treated with nifedipine.
-A 2005 meta-analysis showed modest benefits (33% decrease in attack severity, 2.8-5 reduction in absolute number of attacks per week); it does conclude that most included studies used low doses of nifedipine.
+A 2005 meta-analysis showed modest benefits (33% decrease in attack severity, 2.8–5 reduction in absolute number of attacks per week); it does conclude that most included studies used low doses of nifedipine.

 Topical nifedipine has been shown to be as effective as topical nitrates for anal fissures.

 Nifedipine is also used in high-altitude medicine to treat high altitude pulmonary edema.

 Nifedipine is one of the main choices for the treatment of Prinzmetal angina due to its vasodilating effects on the coronary arteries.

 Other uses include painful spasms of the esophagus such as from cancer or tetanus.
 It is also used for the small subset of people with pulmonary hypertension.

 Finally, nifedipine can be used in the treatment of renal calculi, which are commonly referred to as kidney stones.
 Studies have indicated that it helps to relieve renal colic.
 However, alpha blockers (such as tamsulosin) have been described as being significantly better.
+It has also been reported to bind tubulin, blocking its polymerization.